ProtectedconstructorReturns the new Fixed-Point Number (FixedPointNumber) instance having

 A new FixedPointNumber instance with the adjusted precision.

-As with JavaScript, NaN
+As with JavaScript, NaN does not equal NaN.

 The FixedPointNumber to compare against.